NASAWorldWind/NASAWorldWind.github.io/content/java/demos.md

 ---

 {{% panel title="Line Builder" link="https://worldwind.arc.nasa.gov/java/latest/webstart/LineBuilder.jnlp" imgUrl="/img/java/linebuilder_01_250.jpg" %}}
-This simple example allows you to interactively draw a path over the terrain surface.
+Allows you to interactively draw a path over the terrain surface.

 It demonstrates how an application can use and consume mouse events before they get to the default view input handler.
 {{% /panel %}}